-Treatment of the natural subgrade soils should be in accordance with the TxDOT Standard Specifications, Item 260 (Lime treatment) or Item 275 (cement treatment).
-A sufficient quantity of product should be mixed with the subgrade soils to reduce the soil mixture plasticity index to 20 or less and increase the pH to 12.4 or greater.
-Based on the results of the pH-Lime Series Curves and lime treated Atterberg limit tests, we recommend that at least 3 percent hydrated lime or 3 percent cement treatment by weight be used to increase the pH of the subgrade clays to 12.4 or higher and decrease the plasticity index to 20 or below.
+Lime or cement treatment of the subgrade soils, if utilized, should be in accordance with the 2024 TxDOT Standard Specifications, Item 260 or Item 275, respectively.
+A sufficient quantity of hydrated lime or cement should be mixed with the subgrade soils to reduce the soil plasticity index to 20 or less.
+The results of the pH-Lime Series testing show that a 4 percent lime or cement mixture by soil dry unit weight will meet the above plasticity and pH recommendations.
+An additional 1 percent should be added for dry placement to account for loss.
 For construction purposes, we recommend that the optimum lime or cement content of the subgrade soils be determined by laboratory testing with representative samples of the subgrade materials being used for this project.
-If lime or cement treatment is utilized, we also recommend that soluble sulfate content testing be completed to determine the susceptibility of the soils to sulfate-induced heave in lime-treated soils.

-Lime or cement-treated subgrade soils should be compacted to a minimum of 95 percent of the maximum density at a moisture content within the range of optimum moisture content to 3 percentage points above the optimum moisture content as determined by Tex-113-E, Compaction Test.
+Treated subgrade soils should be compacted to a minimum of 95 percent of the maximum density at a moisture content within the range of optimum moisture content to 3 percentage points above the optimum moisture content as determined by Tex-113-E.